rds1983/StbSharp/README.md

 ### About
 StbSharp is C# image loading library.
 It is port of famous C library: [https://github.com/nothings/stb/blob/master/stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h)
-Right now, it can load images in JPG, PNG, BMP, TGA, PSD and PIC formats.
+Right now, it can load images in JPG, PNG, BMP, TGA, PSD, PIC and GIF formats.

-### Usage
+### Adding Reference to StbSharp
 StbSharp.dll is PCL and therefore could be used on the broad range of platforms.
 The easiest way of adding it to the project is through NuGet:
 `Install-Package StbSharp`